chrispsk/FlaskTest/README.md

-# TutorCruncher Flask Junior Developer Test
+# Very basic Flask Junior Developer Test for a childish company

-Here is an unfinished Flask web app of a simple till system for buying fruit.
-Underneath are a few tasks that you need to complete to get the till up and running.

 ## Objectives

 ### Primary

 - Show a preview of how much the product will cost
-- Validate the values returned from the form, then either:
-  - Return an error message
-  - Redirect to the confirmation page
 - On the confirmation page, generate and display the change from the amount paid with denominations. **For example, £17.40 in change would equal `1 x £10, 1 X £5, 2 x £1, 2 X £0.20`**

 ### Secondary (if you have time)

-- Build a view to list all orders that have been recorded and sort them by date created
+- Build a view to list all orders that have been recorded
-- Any other improvements you can thing of

-## Rules

-- You can use online resources
-- You have 2 hours

 ## Set up